raccog/caliga-bootloader/README.md

 make
 ```

+### Note about UEFI Firmware

+It may be difficult to run for `x86_64-unknown-uefi` because the build system currently assumes that OVMF will be used from one of the default Linux paths (`/usr/share/**/OVMF.fd`).

+If it's not found, then it will be compiled from scratch.
+This may fail if you don't have all the OVMF build dependencies, listed [here](https://github.com/tianocore/tianocore.github.io/wiki/How-to-build-OVMF).
+I will soon change this so that it will instead be automatically downloaded, but I haven't found a reliable source yet.

 ### Switch Target Architecture

-Note: It may be difficult to run for `x86_64-unknown-uefi` because the build system currently assumes that OVMF will be used from the default Arch Linux path (`/usr/share/ovmf/x64/OVMF.fd`).
-I will soon change this so that it will instead be automatically downloaded.

 If you want to run a different architecture, export it's target triple under the variable `RUST_TARGET`: